perokvist/event-driven-architecture/implementation.md

 Two services could integrate only trough eventgrid, a possibility to even only use eventgrid to get one transaction is possible where the producing service pushes events to the grid and also is a web hook consumer (that would release the lock).

+**But** Event grid is different, it dispatches it's event in paralell, to use auto scaling of the target service(s).
+This way we loose ordering guarantees.
+Publishing state events through event grid might not be a good option, until we could configure the level of paralleism and guarantee ordering.
+The [Event grid](https://azure.microsoft.com/sv-se/blog/events-data-points-and-messages-choosing-the-right-azure-messaging-service-for-your-data/) target other usecases, more suitable for notification events.

 #### Serverless

 Many of these scenarios is about a service/compontent that is both a producer and a consumer, that want a single transaction before events are in some way persisted.
 Locks enables the api to know when the events are persisted in a log stream or when it's also retrived and persisted in the compontent eventstore.